 Coming out issues for a bisexual person

-The person may have to argue against the stereotypical attitudes of family and friends, and may need to ‘come out’ over and over again.
-For example, since there are no obvious signs of bisexuality to display, it can be hard to convince sceptical family members and friends that one is truly bisexual.
-A person in a long-term relationship will be assumed to be gay or straight, depending on the sex of their current partner.
+As there are no obvious signs of bisexuality to display, it can be hard to convince sceptical family members and friends that you are truly bisexual.
+A person in a long-term relationship will often be assumed to be gay or straight, depending on the sex of their current partner.
+As a result, people who are bisexual may find themselves having to 'come out' over and over again.

 Discrimination and prejudice of bisexual people